 A night guard is a common tool used to protect your teeth while you are sleeping.
 Many individuals grind their teeth throughout the night which can lead to many oral consequences including tooth sensitivity, broken or chipped teeth, pain, and much more.
-A night guard is a simple and effective TMJ treatment but only with the help of a medical professional.
+A night guard or teeth protector is a simple and effective TMJ pain treatment but only with the help of a medical professional.

 Can a Night Guard Hurt My Teeth?

 Night guards are small trays that you place on your teeth as you sleep.
 These trays provide a protective barrier to prevent damage from occurring to your teeth.
 When you wear night guards, they should not cause any pain.
 When you first begin wearing the device, you may notice it in your mouth.
 However, after some time, you should barely notice it at all.

 If you do experience pain or your mouth is hurting after wearing a night guard, it is a sign that your night guard for teeth is not fitted properly in your mouth.
 The device may be too large or too small and is not providing the adequate protection that you desire and need.
 In this situation, it is best to visit a TMJ clinic to be properly fitted for your night guard.